facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Primary Residence Strategies

-Your primary home is likely your largest asset aside from your retirement accounts.
+Your primary home is likely your largest asset aside from your retirement portfolio.
 That substantial equity can provide key options for spending and legacy retirement planning.

 Many pre-retirees want to stay put indefinitely.
 Downsizing seems unnecessary when your space is paid off and adapted to your lifestyle.
-If you stay put, you can maintain close communities and friendships without disruptive moves.
+Keeping and living in your primary residence allows you to maintain close communities and friendships without disruptive moves.

-If you keep your primary residence, remember to budget around 2% of the property value yearly for operating expenses— including property taxes, maintenance, utilities, and other miscellaneous expenses — to preserve equity.
+If you choose to stay in your primary residence, remember to budget around 2% of the property value yearly for “operating” expenses, including property taxes, maintenance, utilities, and other miscellaneous expenses.
+Keeping the house in good shape helps preserve your equity.

 Also, consider implementing a “Katrina Protocol,” as I describe in my book, Be the Bird.
 Having home equity as a last-resort financial buffer provides security to keep retirement spending on track, especially if inflation spikes.

-For example, client Jim owned $16 million in fully paid-off real estate across 4 properties.
+For example, client Jim owned $16 million worth of fully paid-off real estate across four properties.
 By modeling a private reverse mortgage as an emergency cash infusion, he felt more confident pursuing his retirement spending aims, knowing he had a robust buffer asset if ever needed.

 I call it the Katrina Protocol because of the catastrophic hurricane that hit Louisiana.
 In the aftermath, New Orleans implemented massive infrastructure improvements to withstand future disasters.
 Likewise, having a backup plan provides confidence and peace of mind, even in worst-case retirement scenarios.